jzhoulon/RFC-review/pluggable2.md

 ## **Objective**

 Implement a pluggable device mechanism which allows to run existing tensorflow programs on a new device without user changing the code.
-Users only need to install a dynamic library in a specified directory, and the mechanism is able to discover and plug in the capabilities offered by the library.
+Users only need to install a shared library in a specified directory, and the mechanism is able to discover and plug in the capabilities offered by the library.

 This RFC is based on the Modular Tensorflow  [RFC](https://github.com/tensorflow/community/pull/77), which aims to extend the Tensorflow design to plugin capabilities like adding a new device support.
 The modular device interface is based on StreamExecutor C API [RFC](https://github.com/tensorflow/community/pull/257).